near/docs/docs/tutorials/test-your-smart-contracts.md

 Almost done, we can add the NEAR Place application code.

 > Also in the same file `src/main.js`
-> - Insert the line indicated by comment below to hook into the application launch process
+> - Chain `.then(loadBoardAndDraw)` on line 43 and a half to hook into the application launch process

 ```js
 window.nearInitPromise = connect()